MBA/Master of Arts in Social Work, Social Policy, and Social Administration from Crown Family School

 The school determines the tuition charges.
-Chicago Booth charges tuition on a per-course basis.
-Students pay Chicago Booth tuition for 1400 units of course credit.
-There is no tuition charge for LEAD.
+Students are in Chicago Booth residence for at least four quarters.
+Chicago Booth charges four quarterly tuition installments as the full tuition obligation, regardless of how many courses are taken.
 Find information regarding the Crown Family School’s tuition policy here.

 This course is required of all Full-Time students and is completed during the Autumn Quarter of their first year of residency in the program.
 The course is designed to enhance students’ self-awareness and interpersonal effectiveness by providing them with an opportunity to benchmark themselves with respect to critical aspects of leadership—working in teams, influencing others, conflict management, interpersonal communication, presentation skills, etc. The course also helps students create a personalized plan to guide their continued development at Booth and beyond.

 Basic Courses: Financial Accounting

 Advanced Alternatives: Accounting & Financial Analysis 1, Accounting & Financial Analysis II, Financial Statement Analysis

 Basic Courses: Microeconomics, Advanced Microeconomic Analysis, Accelerated Microeconomics

 Advanced Alternatives: Analysis of Financial Time Series; Financial Econometrics; Statistical Insight into Marketing, Consulting, and Entrepreneurship; Data Mining; or any PhD-level statistics